RishabhGoyal992/SWAN-Tasks/Task-2/README.md

 conda activate jupyterlab-ext
 ```

-3. Change the working Directory to the folder containing the product(here for example Weather-Extension)
+3. Change the working Directory to the folder containing the product (here for example Weather-Extension).
 ```bash
 cd Weather-Extension
 jupyter labextension install .